Registration and quality assurance of research activities

 - Each researcher should upload the full text of the article when it is registered in Cristin.
 According to the Research Council of Norway’s guidelines for Open Access all researchers whose work are funded in part or as a whole must upload a copy of all scientific articles from this research.
 If your article is not open access, chose the author accepted manuscript (or post-print).

 - We strongly recommend that you register project codes from funding sources and agencies on the relevant publications, click here for more information.
-(In Norwegian, English text is forthcoming)

 Points for other scientific dissemination activities